NOAA-GFDL/MDTF-diagnostics/README.md

 To install the MDTF package on a local machine, create a directory named `mdtf`, and unzip the code downloaded from the [release page](https://github.com/NOAA-GFDL/MDTF-diagnostics/releases/tag/v3.0-beta.1) there.
 This will create a directory titled `MDTF-diagnostics-3.0-beta.1` containing the files listed on the GitHub page.
 Below we refer to this MDTF-diagnostics directory as `$CODE_ROOT`.
 It contains the following subdirectories:

-- `diagnostics/`: directories containing source code of individual PODs.
+- `diagnostics/`: directories containing source code and documentation of individual PODs.
 - `doc/`: directory containing documentation (a local mirror of the documentation site).
 - `src/`: source code of the framework itself.
 - `tests/`: unit tests for the framework.